• Skip to content

 Bending the neck too far backwards or forwards can lead to pain or strain.

-Holding a phone very close to the eyes can make your child’s eye muscles tired.
+Using a device very close to the eyes can make your child’s eye muscles tired.

 How to improve screen time posture

-Prop your device on a cushion.
+Prop the device on a cushion.
 This can stop your child’s muscles from getting tired.

-Try to use devices at eye level.
+Try to use devices a little below eye level.
 This can avoid neck strain.

 Put distance between screens and eyes.
 This is less tiring for eyes and encourages teens to move around.